188.8.131.52 Start day for YA (student or Australian Apprentice)

 Special provisions - young people aged 15 to 24 entering full-time education from the workforce & early school leavers (1.1.E.05) aged 15 to 21

 The following provisions apply to ALL young people aged 15 to 24 entering full-time education from the workforce:

 - They qualify from the date of course commencement or date of claim, whichever is later, as long as their cessation of employment is considered reasonable by the Secretary.

 - There is no minimum requirement for length of the course.

-- If they are under 22 years old, and their course does not start immediately, they may need to satisfy the activity test in other ways (see examples).
+- If they are under 22 years old, and their course does not start immediately, they may need to meet mutual obligation requirements (see examples).

 - If they are 22 or over, they cannot qualify until the course starts.
 If they wish to claim income support in the interim period, they need to claim JSP.
 This may limit their options however, as they cannot transfer to YA if the course duration is less than 12 months.

-Example 1: David is 20 years old, has completed the final year of secondary school and intends to start studying full-time in 2015.
-He leaves work in November 2014 in preparation for his studies as his employer prefers that he leaves before the Christmas break.
-David claims YA in November 2014.
-He is eligible for YA before he begins his course in March 2015 if he satisfies the activity test by job search or a combination of approved activities.
-From March 2015, he satisfies the activity test by full-time study and he gains access to the higher income free area and income bank.
+Example 1: David is 20 years old, has completed the final year of secondary school and intends to start studying full-time in 2020.
+He leaves work in November 2019 in preparation for his studies as his employer prefers that he leaves before the Christmas break.
+David claims YA in November 2019.
+He is eligible for YA before he begins his course in March 2020 if he meets mutual obligations through job search or a combination of approved activities.
+From March 2020, he commences full-time study and he gains access to the higher income free area and income bank.

-Example 2: Elizabeth is a 17 year old early school leaver who intends to start studying full-time in 2014.
-Elizabeth is retrenched in November 2013 and claims YA in November 2013.
-Elizabeth is eligible for YA (other) before she begins her course in February 2014 if she satisfies the activity test through a combination of approved activities.
-Approved activities for early school leavers do not include compulsory job search (1.1.S.410).
+Example 2: Elizabeth is a 17 year old early school leaver who intends to start studying full-time in 2020.
+Elizabeth is retrenched in November 2019 and claims YA in November 2019.
+Elizabeth is eligible for YA (other) before she begins her course in February 2020 if she meets mutual obligation requirements through a combination of approved activities.